westliecasuncad06/SmartLoad/DOCUMENTATION.md

 - `search` (optional): matches code/name/program/prereq/teacher
 - `program` (optional): exact match, or `All`
 - `status` (optional): `all` | `assigned` | `unassigned`

+Note:

+- “assigned/unassigned” is computed by whether an assignment row exists (latest assignment id is present), not by checking the assignment status.

 ### Teacher Load Details + Email PDF